Fallsview Indoor Waterpark: General information

 The waterpark officially opened on 8 May 2006.
 More than 200000 gal of water are used to operate this facility.
 There is a water oasis spanning 125000 sqft that features high-speed water slides among other water-related attractions.
 An interactive Atlantis-themed aquatic play area, along with an indoor wave pool and six swimming pools including multiple activity areas for water-related sports can be found on the premises.
 There is also an outdoor activity pool open year-round.
 Other attractions include a jungle-style beach for children to play in, a beach club-style restaurant and a bar.
-This waterpark is located on the top level of Casino Niagara's parking garage and has been consistently compared to similar waterparks in Ohio and Indiana and was judged to be superior.
-The waterpark has managed to enjoy its reputation as one of the cleanest and most spacious waterpark in North America.
+This waterpark is located on the top level of Casino Niagara's parking garage.

 Located near Clifton Hill, people of all ages can dry off and enjoy the land-based museums and attractions that can be accessed within walking distance of the waterpark.

 Fallsview Indoor Waterpark was closed for most of 2020 due to the COVID-19 pandemic.